2023-2024 Catalog

 3. First aid and chainsaw safety testing must be satisfied by a “B” grade or better

-4. The forest measurements course sequence ( and ) must be completed with a minimum grade of “C” in each course
+4. The forest measurements course sequence (FOR 290 and FOR 332 ) must be completed with a minimum grade of “C” in each course

 6. Fulfill the UMFK Residency Requirements